 - Cognitive-behavioral therapy

-While the use of pharmacological treatment works for some prescription drug abuse, behavioral treatment is better suited for the abuse of benzodiazepines.
+While the use of pharmacological treatment works for some prescription drug use, behavioral treatment is better suited for the use of benzodiazepines.
 Those addicted to benzodiazepines should be supervised medically for drug detoxification in order to gradually wean themselves, as it can be a lengthy and difficult road.
 In dealing with this process, individuals can and should seek inpatient and outpatient counseling.

 Seeking The Help You Need

 Perhaps you are reading this article today because you are struggling with benzodiazepines use, or maybe you have a loved one about whom you are worried.
 Maybe you are just seeking some answers for someone close to you and wondering where to turn next.
 You can find help and hope by contacting us today and taking the next step of the rest of your life with Vertava Health.